mwolff44/pk-sbc/doc/source/installation.rst

     createdb -O pyfreebilling -E UTF8 pyfreebilling
     exit

-* set odbc parameters; you need to edit /etc/odbc.ini.
+* set odbc parameters; you need to create and edit /etc/odbc.ini file.
 Do not forget to specify your postgres password !

 ::